 - Where a case relates to two or more offences of which at least one is cognisable, the case shall get deemed to be a cognisable case, notwithstanding that the other offences are non-cognizable.

 This section bestows the High Court with an inherent power to quash an FIR or a complaint upon satisfying well-established parameters.
-The exercise of power under this section is an exception and not a rule.
-The High Court may exercise its inherent powers ( State of Karnataka v.
-Muniswamy AIR 1977 SC 1489)
+The exercise of power under this section is an exception and not a rule, and the High Court may exercise its inherent powers.

 - To give effect to an order under the Code.

 - To prevent abuse of the process of Court.

 - To otherwise secure the ends of justice.

 Prashant Bharti v.
 State of NCT of Delhi

 The High court in the case observed that to quash an FIR by exercising its power under section 482 of CrPC, the following issues to be kept in consideration:-

 - Whether the material relied upon by the accused is sound, reasonable, and indubitable?